Ewen2015/BatCat/docs/source/.ipynb_checkpoints/tutorial-checkpoint.rst

     1. Pay attention to the queries for RedShift and Athena are different.
         - **RedShift**: :code:`[datasource]_[database]` as schema.
         - **Athena**: :code:`[datasource].[database]`
-    2. If you don't specify :code:`schema` when using :code:`bc.save_df_to_redshift`, it will save to :code:`public` by default, which is not recommended for database management reason.
-    3. As Athena works directly on top of Amazon S3 data sets, you may save your results to S3 with tools :ref:`directly saving to S3 Bucket <tutorial:IO Tools>` .
+    2. As Athena works directly on top of Amazon S3 data sets, you may save your results to S3 with tools :ref:`directly saving to S3 Bucket <tutorial:IO Tools>` .

 Deployment on Cloud
 ===================